riccardobonanomi/pyris3/README.md

 - 3.1.0 (2022)       by Riccardo Bonanomi   -> Added GEE mask analysis capability
 - 3.1.1 (2023/03/20) by Riccardo Bonanomi   -> Added ability to skip masks when segmenting Landsat or importing GEE mask
 - 3.1.2 (2023/04/19) by Riccardo Bonanomi   -> Added ability to draw black masks on gee mask
+- 3.1.3 (2024/01/18) by Riccardo Bonanomi   -> Fixed bug in migration evaluation

 -------------
 ## Fast guide